audunhalland/unimock/README.md

 In order for unimock to find the correct response, call patterns will be matched in the sequence they were defined.

 ## Interaction verifications
+Unimock performs interaction verifications using a declarative approach.
+Expected interactions are configured at construction time, using [Clause]s.
+Rust makes it possible to automatically verify things because of RAII and the [drop] method, which Unimock implements.
+When a Unimock instance goes out of scope, Rust automatically runs its verification rules.

-Unimock has one built-in verification that is always enabled:
+One verification is always enabled in unimock:

-_Every MockFn that is introduced in some clause, *must* be called at least once._
+_Each `MockFn` mentioned in some setup clause must be interacted with at least once._

 If this requirement is not met, Unimock will panic inside its Drop implementation.
 The reason is to help avoiding "bit rot" accumulating over time inside test code.
 When refactoring release code, tests should always follow along and not be overly generic.

-Every unimock verification happens automatically in `drop`.
+In general, clauses do not only encode what behaviour is _allowed_ to happen, but also that this behaviour necessarily _must happen_.

 ### Optional call count expectations in call patterns
 To make a call count expectation for a specific call pattern,